chanfs/SQLSeverPasswordCracker/README.md

-This tool is written by me in 2005 and I submit it to securiteam.com and they change the name of the tool and post it at http://www.securiteam.com/tools/6Q00I0UEUM.html
+This tool is written by me in 2005 and I submit it to securiteam.com and they changed the name of the tool and post it at http://www.securiteam.com/tools/6Q00I0UEUM.html

 ------------------------------------------------------------------------